Concentration and Flow Measurement of Caustic Soda

 Conventionally used Coriolis meters are subject to enormous wear and tear by the aggressive medium and are thus prone to measurement drift making frequent recalibrations necessary.
 Moreover, in case of a meter failure, its replacement is very costly as a shutdown of operation for several days is required in order to shut off and empty the pipeline.

-Non-invasive measurement with the PIOX S clamp-on ultrasonic mass flow meter and concentration analyzer proves to be the superior solution.
+Non-invasive measurement with the PIOX S clamp-on ultrasonic mass flow meter and concentration analyser proves to be the superior solution.
 It determines the NaOH concentration by measuring the speed of sound.
 Since the clamp-on ultrasonic transducers are simply mounted on the outside of the pipe, they are not subjected to any wear and tear by the aggressive medium.
 Non-invasive measurement is therefore stable in the long term and shows no measurement drift.
 As a result of the continuous accurate concentration measurement, plants can be run with optimum efficiency at all times, maintaining the specified product quality.
 Moreover, PIOX S also measures the mass flow rate of the flowing medium.

 - Accurate and reliable mass flow and concentration monitoring